octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 ![](../../static/img/blockchain-basics/tx_signature_true.svg)
 <small className="figure">FIGURE 18: Miners verify that this transaction has been sent by the owner of the private key</small>

+Note that humans usually don't use public keys directly.
+In practice, we use "_**addresses**_".
+We won't go into details here, but addresses are created from one or many public keys.
+In Bitcoin, two hash functions are used (*SHA256* again, and *RIPEMD160*), while in Ethereum, only one (*Keccak-256* or "*SHA3*").
+Hash functions really are everywhere in blockchains.
+This implies that you can't know a public key from an address.

+If you later want to code Tezos smart contracts, you need to know this difference, because you'd have to mostly handle addresses before public keys or signatures in your applications.

 ## Complete blockchain
 Let's now modify our "insecure" blockchain diagram fig. 10 and add the signatures of each sender to their transaction.